 Additionally, IT security is governed by three foundational principles known as the “CIA triad.”

-No, we’re not talking about the Central Intelligence Agency.
+No, I’m not talking about the Central Intelligence Agency.
 In this instance, “CIA” stands for:

 - Confidentiality: Ensure that private or confidential information isn’t made available or disclosed to unauthorized individuals